AnaliceMM4/AnaliceMM4/README.md

 ### <h1>Olá!
 Eu sou a Analice Moschen </h1>

 - 🖌 Web Designer
-- 📚 Estudante de Análise e Desenvolvimento de Sistemas na UTFPR-PB
+- 📚 Systems Analysis and Development Student at UTFPR-PB
-- 🎓 Técnica de Informática para a Internet
+- 🎓 Computer Technician for Internet by IFSC

  ##